Spydus Integrated Library Management System

 Designed, developed, and supported in Australia

-With a 30 year pedigree, Spydus is proudly designed and developed in Australia.
+With a 30 year pedigree, Spydus is proudly designed and developed in Australia, with contributions from our international colleagues and customers.
 Our experienced team of software developers, technical and helpdesk staff, and trainers understand the needs of libraries and provide the expertise and delivery know how to help you deliver best-practice library services to your community.

 Streamlined procurement via the PA and WALGA panels